Menu-based conjoint analysis

 Full-profile conjoint analysis takes the approach of displaying a large number of full product descriptions to the respondent.
 The evaluation of these packages yields large amounts of information for each customer/respondent.
 Full-profile conjoint analysis has been a popular approach to measure attribute utilities.
 In the full-profile conjoint task, different product descriptions (or even different actual products) are developed and presented to the respondent for acceptability or preference evaluations.

 Each product profile represents a part of a fractional factorial experimental design that evenly matches the occurrence of each attribute with all other attributes.
 By controlling the attribute pairings, the researcher can correlate attributes with profile preferences and estimate the respondent’s utility for each level of each attribute tested.
 In the rating task, the respondent gives their preference or likelihood of purchase.
-While many features and levels may be studied, this type of conjoint is best used where a moderate number of profiles are presented, thereby minimizing respondent fatigue.
+While many features and levels may be studied, this type of conjoint is best used where a moderate number of profiles are presented, thereby minimising respondent fatigue.
 The advanced functionality of Qualtrics employs experimental designs to reduce the number of evaluation requests within the survey.
 The output and analysis accumulated from full-profile conjoint surveys is similar to that of other conjoint models.

 Adaptive conjoint analysis